moseswmwong/Celebrity-Identification-Neural-Network/README.md

 - Include more background images as negative examples
 - De-bias to add more Celebrity images from countries all over the world
 - Port to mobile phone and embedded devices using Tensorflow Lite and Apple's Neural Engine
+- Port to Jetson TX2 Module for training and inference

 # Final words ...